We have heavy American involvement and the hope is that if that keeps up, then phase two will come and phase three will come.

 We have a peace treaty with Egypt.

-Then there's there's Turkey.
+Then there's Turkey.

-Erdogan calls us, you know, Nazis calls Prime Minister Natal.
+Erdogan calls us, you know, Nazis, calls Prime Minister Natal.

-What I'm saying is Erdogan is also a sworn enemy.
+What I'm saying is, Erdogan is also a sworn enemy.

-Yeah, because you guys occupy Palestinians illegally steal their land.
+Yeah, because you guys occupy Palestinians illegally, steal their land.

 This is why the Muslim world don't like you.